Why Advanced Micro Devices Inc. (AMD)’s Most Recent Report Reveals Some Hints About Its Future

 AMD’s Market Performance

-AMD stocks went up by 0.57% for the week, with a monthly drop of -6.61% and a quarterly performance of -26.57%, while its annual performance rate touched 33.34%.
-The volatility ratio for the week stands at 5.00% while the volatility levels for the past 30 days are set at 6.24% for Advanced Micro Devices Inc..
-The simple moving average for the period of the last 20 days is -3.21% for AMD stocks with a simple moving average of 1.67% for the last 200 days.
+AMD stocks went up by 7.73% for the week, with a monthly jump of 9.35% and a quarterly performance of -23.28%, while its annual performance rate touched 43.25%.
+The volatility ratio for the week stands at 7.12% while the volatility levels for the past 30 days are set at 6.42% for Advanced Micro Devices Inc..
+The simple moving average for the period of the last 20 days is 3.00% for AMD stocks with a simple moving average of 7.42% for the last 200 days.

 Analysts’ Opinion of AMD

-Many brokerage firms have already submitted their reports for AMD stocks, with Daiwa Securities repeating the rating for AMD by listing it as a “Buy.”
-The predicted price for AMD in the upcoming period, according to Daiwa Securities is $150 based on the research report published on February 09th of the current year 2022.
+Many brokerage firms have already submitted their reports for AMD stocks, with Bernstein repeating the rating for AMD by listing it as a “Outperform.”
+The predicted price for AMD in the upcoming period, according to Bernstein is $150 based on the research report published on February 22nd of the current year 2022.

-Susquehanna, on the other hand, stated in their research note that they expect to see AMD reach a price target of $180, previously predicting the price at $175.
-The rating they have provided for AMD stocks is “Positive” according to the report published on February 02nd, 2022.
+Daiwa Securities, on the other hand, stated in their research note that they expect to see AMD reach a price target of $150, previously predicting the price at $140.
+The rating they have provided for AMD stocks is “Buy” according to the report published on February 09th, 2022.

-Rosenblatt gave a rating of “Buy” to AMD, setting the target price at $200 in the report published on February 02nd of the current year.
+Susquehanna gave a rating of “Positive” to AMD, setting the target price at $180 in the report published on February 02nd of the current year.

-Volatility was left at 6.24%, however, over the last 30 days, the volatility rate increased by 5.00%, as shares sank -4.19% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -21.63% lower at present.
+Volatility was left at 6.42%, however, over the last 30 days, the volatility rate increased by 7.12%, as shares surge +17.99% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -10.72% lower at present.

 Insider Trading